nullonerror/nullonerror.org/_posts/2021-01-08-hosting-telegram-bots-on-google-cloud-run.md

 You should replace the `YOUR-BOT:TOKEN` by the bot's token and the public URL of your Cloud Run.

 This should be enough.

+If you want to see the source-code of one of mine [github.com/skhaz/telegram-delduca-bot](https://github.com/skhaz/telegram-delduca-bot).